Chelsea Handler: Public image

 In 2010, Handler was ranked on the Forbes Celebrity 100 at No. 98.
-In 2012, Time named Handler one of the 100 most influential people in the world on their annual Time 100 list.
+In 2012, Time named Handler one of the 100 most influential people in the world on its annual Time 100 list.

-In the early 2000s, she had dinner with Jeffrey Epstein and other influential people including Woody Allen.

 In 2009, she posed nude for the May issue of Allure magazine.

 That same year, she appeared on one of the two covers for the December edition of Playboy.
 Inside the magazine, Handler posed for a non-nude pictorial.

 She was also featured on the cover of Shape in April 2010, The Hollywood Reporter in June 2011, on Redbooks March 2012 issue, and on the cover of the September 2012 issue of Marie Claire.

 Handler often receives press coverage for her parody images on Instagram.
 These include imitating a "thirsty" selfie by Martha Stewart in her swimming pool, sitting on a horse topless like Vladimir Putin, and showing her naked behind like Kim Kardashian's cover for the magazine Paper.